BankPoolAmsterdam/bankpoolamsterdam.github.io/index.md

    - b.
 The object ball must be banked into a called pocket, following all standard bank shot rules;

    - c.
-If one player is in front in the game score, it gets two attempts in the first inning;
+If one player is in front in the game score, they get two attempts in the first inning;

    - d.
 The first player to score a point while the other misses during the same inning is the winner;